johanley/postscript-notes/README.md

 * no global-to-local cross-talk: a composite object in global VM can't have its value in local VM (because local VM gets clobbered at the end of every page).
 * it's dangerous to put mutable items in global VM (for the usual reasons)

+"Typically, global VM should be used to hold procedure *definitions* and constant data; local VM should be used to hold temporary data needed during *execution* of the procedures."

+"Only composite objects occupy VM.
+An 'object in VM' means a 'composite object whose *value* occupies VM'."

 The Five Stacks:
 * operand stack: data being passed in and out of procedures. *Often referred to simply as 'the stack'.
 Operations on the stack are important*.